 Students develop critical understanding of the contemporary media, and the differences between media texts.
 Students create a range of imaginative and persuasive types of texts including narratives, performances, discussions, literary analyses and comparisons, as well as creative responses to texts.
 In addition, students will also analyse and present argument.
 The Year 10 English course also offers students the opportunity to participate in interschool debating and the Melbourne Writers' Festival and enter external writing and public speaking competitions.

-- Term 1 Text Analysis and Creative Writing to a prompt - Term 2 Close Passage Analysis and Exam Preparation
+Term 1 - Text Analysis and Creative Writing and performing 'Slam Poetry' Term 2 - Analysis of Argument and Exam Preparation